tylerjwoodfin/remindmail/README.md

   - If the answer is 2, then you can add this to remind.md:
   - [D%3+2] Description here

+### how this is calculated

+- The Epoch time is the number of seconds since January 1, 1970, UTC.
+- For example, if the current time is 1619394350, then today is Sunday, April 25, 2021 at 11:45:50PM UTC.
+- The "week number" is calculated by {epochTime}/60/60/24/7.
+  - 1619394350 /60/60/24/7 ~= 2677
+  - 2677 % 3 == 1, meaning scheduling a reminder for [W%3] would be sent last week, but not this week (or next week or the week after).

+## offset examples

 - e.g. `remindmail offset day 2022-12-31 12`
 - (find offset for every 12 days intersecting 2022-12-31)

 - e.g. `remindmail offset week 2022-12-31 3`
 - (every 3 weeks intersecting 2022-12-31)

 - e.g. `remindmail offset month 2022-12-31 4`
 - (every 4 months intersecting 2022-12-31)

 - e.g. `remindmail offset day 5`

   - (every 5 days intersecting today)

 - e.g. `remindmail offset week 6`

   - (every 6 weeks intersecting today)

 - e.g. `remindmail offset month 7`
   - (every 7 months intersecting today)"""

 ## using "d" to set one-time reminders: